 - Selling or transferring the BMBE business to an individual without the legal process.

-Once you’ve registered your business as BMBE, you are still required to file your annual income tax and pay the quarterly business taxes.
-There are other ways to reduce your taxes on your business, read this to know more.
+Once you’ve registered your business as BMBE, it still requires you to file your annual income tax and pay the quarterly business taxes.
+There are other ways to reduce your taxes on your business.
+Read to know more.

-If you have any questions about processing your BMBE, we’ll be happy to assist you.
+If you have questions about processing your BMBE, we’ll be happy to assist you.